 Use this topic to configure a generic server cluster.
-Creating a generic server cluster is the next step, after creating the proxy server, towards generating the ability to route requests to a non-IBM WebSphere Application Server or a pre-Version 6.0 WebSphere Application Server cell.
+Creating a generic server cluster is the next step, after creating the proxy server, towards generating the ability to route requests to a non-IBM application server.

 To view this administrative console page, click Servers > Clusters > Generic server clusters > cluster_name.